rostislaved/CircuitAnalysis/README.md

 # CircuitAnalysis

 I am writting MatLab implementation of Nodal and Mesh analysis.

-Function automatically decide which method will be used (the most efficient one) Main file - Main.m
+Function automatically decide which method will be used (the most efficient one).

+Main file - Main.m.